utubun/courses/moba/md/cli01.md

 In Linux -- everything is a file.
 Not only your data files, but variouse hardvare devices represented as files in the Linux **f**ile **s**ystem.

-You can use a command `ls` to explore any directory *you have an access* to.
+You can use a command `ls` to explore any directory *you can access*.
 The command accespts a *path* as it's argument (and youse your *current working directory* as default if you not specifying it) and a tones of *optional* arguments or *switches*.

 ```bash
 ls       # default representation